'Rap video earned me a death sentence'

 "Initially I didn't understand the national anthem but when I learned the language and was told the history of Welsh and how people had to fight for it, something rose up in me.
 I became quite emotional when I heard the anthem in the stadium, so much that I couldn't sing."

-Joseph now works with Cwmdeithas Yr Iaith, the Welsh language society, and also as a carer.
-Life still has its challenges - his young children are still in Ivory Coast and he doesn't know if they will be able to join him in Wales - but living in a country where he can share his views without looking over his shoulder has made the sacrifices worthwhile.
+Joseph now works with Cymdeithas yr Iaith, the Welsh language society, and also as a carer.
+Life still has its challenges - his young children are in Ivory Coast and he does not know if they will be able to join him in Wales - but living in a country where he can share his views without looking over his shoulder has made the sacrifices worthwhile.

 "To be able to live in a country where there is no war, it's something that many people take for granted.
 I feel peace, how good it is to be in a peaceful place and to be free.